tamberg/esp32-weather-led/README.md

 ## Getting an API key
 - Create an account at https://openweathermap.org
-- Get an API key allowing 1'000 calls per day (see [docs](https://openweathermap.org/api/one-call-4?collection=one_call_api) and [pricing](https://openweathermap.org/price))
+- Get a free API key allowing 1'000 calls per day (see [pricing](https://openweathermap.org/price))

+## Making an API request
-- Test the API by replacing LAT, LON and API_KEY in this template URL
+- Replace LAT, LON and API_KEY in this template URL (see [docs](https://openweathermap.org/api/one-call-4?collection=one_call_api))
   ```
   https://api.openweathermap.org/data/4.0/onecall/current?lat=LAT&lon=LON&appid=API_KEY
   ```
+- Paste the modified URL into your browser address bar
+- Read the result, a document in the JSON format
+- Find the weather condition, e.g. 500

 ## Uploading code
 - Go to _Select other board and port..._